Voronoi-Studios/GridWave/docs/Core/GettingStarted.md

 ## Algo Node

 Shown is an example setup of a [Gridwave Algorithm Prop](algo#gridwave-algorithm-prop) featuring directly setup Fixed Props, an imported TileSet Group for the Base tiles and individually imported TileSets for the FancyTiles.
+Importing TileSetGroups allows for very easy setup of generations that reuse certain parts, see the [Jungle Dungeon](jungle-dungeon) as an example.

 > [!TIP]
-> Importing TileSetGroups allows for very easy setup of generations that reuse certain parts, see the [Jungle Dungeon](jungle-dungeon) as an example.
+>  To play around with parameters or weights of the Tiles, set a `/viewport --radius=4` and imput a [Time Seed](seed#time-seed) set to 5 seconds in to your Algo.
+Now everytime you hit save in the Node Editor it regenerats a new structure.

+> [!NOTE]
+>  Currently Hytale seems to only dynamicly refresh one level up when exporting nodes.
+So if you have your Algo as an export and your Tiles as well, hitting save in the Tile's file wont refresh the top level biome anyome sadly.

 > [!NOTE]
 > Outdated picture from v0.7!